As an alternative to using system properties or

 controller-info.xml to configure the agent, you can use environment variables.
 Environment variables allow agent identity settings to be populated with dynamic environments which may be unique for the JVM.

-To configure the agent with environment variables, set the value of the environment variables described below.
+To configure the agent with environment variables, set the value of the environment variables.
 Environment variables exist for most of the agent settings you can configure in the

 controller-info.xml file, such as the application name, node name, and connection settings.